gradle/gradle/design-docs/tooling-api-test-execution.md

 * Calculate Test#testClassesDir / Test.classpath to find all tasks of type `org.gradle.api.tasks.testing.Test` containing matching pattern/tests
 * Execute matching Test tasks only

-## Story: Rerun a failed test

-Add a method to `TestLauncher` to allow a `TestOperationDescriptor` to be provided to identify a particular test to run:

-    interface TestLauncher {
-        TestLauncher withTests(TestOperationDescriptor... testDescriptors);
-    }

-### Implementation

-- Given a `TestOperationDescriptor`, it is possible to calculate exactly which test task to run.

-### Test cases

-- only the target test task is executed.
-	- class is included in multiple test tasks.
-- build fails when the target test no longer exists.
-- does something reasonable when the target test task no longer exists, but the test still exists.
-- does something reasonable when the target test is no longer part of the target test task.

 ## Story: Rerun a failed JUnit test that uses a custom test runner

 For example, a Spock test with `@Unroll`, or a Gradle cross-version test.
 In general, there is not a one-to-one mapping between test